 If you read any health advice about breast cancer, the information given largely talks of finding lumps in your breasts, changes in appearance to the breasts or nipples or changes in texture to the skin on your breasts.
 Tracey had none of these symptoms and if it wasn’t for that random act of catching her nipple on something at work, she may not have found out until much later that she had breast cancer.

 I asked Tracey what her first thoughts were when she was officially diagnosed.
 Of course, her thoughts went to Jack and Harry first of all, but she also spoke about how her thoughts turned to the worst possible outcome – to death.
-She felt, suddenly, an affinity for many of her patients she had been out to over the previous four years in the ambulance service – because in that moment, she too became a patient.
+She felt, suddenly, an affinity for many of her patients she had been out to over the previous four years in the ambulance service – because, at that moment, she too became a patient.

 What surprised me most about Tracey’s story was how she maintained a normal working life despite being given life-changing news.
 The day after her biopsy, she went back to work.
 This might not be considered dramatic in itself, but when you consider that Tracey was a Student Paramedic, attending to patients in life-threatening emergencies, with some of them probably suffering from cancer themselves, it shows just how strong Tracey was, and is.